 NOTE: If you have one extra day in hand ie 8 days, I strongly suggest using that as a rest day in the middle or the end of your trip to give your body a much needed break.

 So this was our detailed post on how to plan a trip for one week in Iceland.
 I hope you found this useful and got a lot of essential info for planning your trip.
 Have you ever visited Iceland before?
 Do you have any other additional and useful info to share?
 Share your thoughts and views in the comments!
-If you liked this post subscribe for more travel inspiration.
+If you have more questions, feel free to ask.
+I will try my best to help you out!
+If you liked this post, subscribe for more travel inspiration!